dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 ### Determinism

-For workflows to provide these guarantees, they must be deterministic.
+For workflows to provide reliability guarantees, they must be deterministic.
 In other words, a workflow function must always do the same thing given the same inputs.
 If you need to perform a non-deterministic operation like accessing the database, calling a third-party API, generating a random number, or getting the local time, you shouldn't do it directly in a workflow function.
 Instead, you should do all database operations in [transactions](./transaction-tutorial) and all other non-deterministic operations in [communicators](./communicator-tutorial).